LucCo99/stock-alert/README.md

 6. **Host on AWS LightSail:**

-    - Set up an AWS LightSail instance for hosting the application.
+    - Set up an AWS LightSail instance for hosting the application.(This is i video of mine showing you how to set up an AWS LightSail: https://youtu.be/H2zNtgtCdKM)
     - Ensure the PHP files are correctly configured and the Python script runs as a background process or cron job.

 ## Usage